stephanie-w/brainscribble/content/ProjectManagement/kanban.md

 The Kanban method starts with existing roles and process and stimulates continuous, incremental and evolutionary change in the system by monitoring, adapting and improving the workflow, by measuring effectiveness by tracking flow, quality, throughput, lead times.

+## Building a kanban

+** A methodology to discover WIP**
+On a sheet of paper, ask the team to write down 5-10 things you're currently working on.
+For each items, the team should answer the following questions:

+* what type of work is it? (user story, feature, defect, task, request, ticket, white pater, test, etc.)
+* where is it now? (in development, waiting for, etc.)
+* where was it just before I got it?
+* where will it go when i'm done with it? (ready to deploy, in production, etc.)

+The resulting material is the base for a first shot of the mapping of the workflow, drawing a board representing the path from a task entering the system (ie. the team sharing the same process) to the done step, trying to find a place for each piece of work.
+First, examine the entering work by identifying the source of demand: What's the cause of event?
+What is the source of demand?
+Then what is the destination of the completed work?: software development environment, test platform, etc.?
+The next step is identifying the queues, places where tasks are waiting to be picked by someone and to be moved to the next step (ex: a "development done"or a "Ready to deploy" column).
+A important point is also to identify who owns the queues (the development team, the QA team,...) cause the limit WIP should be base on the process limit of the owner.
+A Kanban is a "pull" system, the work is pull along by the owner of the queue when it is ready for it and has the capacity to work on it.
+This helps balancing the demand against the available throughput preventing bottleneck.

+Even if the mapping will be reajusted, improved from time to time, it is important to track work progess by collecting metric starting with basic Kanban metrics: Total WIP, #Blockers, Troughput (Cards complete/day or week).

 ## Kanban Metrics